BenTaylorPublic/screeps/README.md

     Not each individual CompoundLab
     They always run in sync anyway
     Get the current cooldown from the last laborder, by getting one of the compound labs

-Loading nukers

-Nukes (Offence)
-    nuke-launch flag
 ```
 ### Mid term:
 ```
+Transfer rut
-On 29/05 I saw that there was a rut with transfers
-    There was 100 amountLeft on a transfer of 1400 Z There was no Z left in the terminal
+    On 29/05 I saw that there was a rut with transfers There was 100 amountLeft on a transfer of 1400 Z There was no Z left in the terminal
+    I think a simpler solution to fixing this, is reworking the tranfer system Rooms should have a transfer ID, of which one they're working on Each tick it tries to get that transfer
+        If that transfer is gone, the function returns the rooms next one The room then updates its ID

 MyMemory.Settings
     Settings I can change via flags (that directly match the settings key)